 Hurricane Insurance Claims – Are Businesses Covered?

-Whenever it comes to natural disaster most people take into consideration that insurance is for the home only without thinking of their businesses.
-Recently, businesses in Florida have faced massive losses and the question now is; do insurance companies cover such businesses that have faced massive destruction?
+Whenever it comes to natural disasters, most people take into consideration that insurance is for the home only without thinking of their businesses.
+Recently, companies in Florida have faced massive losses, and the question now is; do insurance companies cover such companies that have suffered massive destruction?
 These businesses affected are facing a lot of problems when it comes to dealing with insurers.
 Yes, it’s tough for the insurance companies also because they’re dealing with physical damage and business income loss that resulted from the disaster.
-Making claims for natural disasters is a tricky process and you cannot do this alone You need a professional and experienced lawyer that will guide you throughout the process in order to deal with your insurer.
+Making claims for natural disasters is a tricky process, and you cannot do this alone.
+You need a professional and experienced lawyer that will guide you throughout the process of dealing with your insurer.

 Does Insurance Cover Hurricane Damage?

-Hurricane insurance is really a complex process and when it comes to making claims it depends on the insurer’s policy and the type of plans you have with the insurer.
+Hurricane insurance is a complex process, and when it comes to making claims, it depends on the insurer’s policy and the type of plans you have with the insurer.
 Private home insurance doesn’t cover any flood damage, while hurricane winds are fully covered.
-Insurance companies have special deductibles for homeowners which can take care of hurricane damage coverage.
+Insurance companies have individual deductibles for homeowners who can take care of hurricane damage coverage.
 The amount of coverage you’ll get on hurricane damages depends on the premiums and deductibles you’re paying with the insurer; it is mostly paid based on a percentage of the coverage you want.

 Hurricane Insurance Claims – Business Coverage

-Loss of income claims also can take a very long time before they’re even approved and most time it leads to disagreement.
+Loss of income claims also can take a very long time before they’re even approved, and most time, it leads to disagreement.
 There is a lot of paperwork involved when it comes to making such claims.
 You have to provide a report of profit and loss for the current year and the previous years so that you can justify your claims.
-This in-depth review must be done by a forensic and professional accountant and can take several months or even a year sometimes before this analysis is done.
-The compensation a business owner would receive will depend on the type of hurricane that occurred and also it will be analyzed to see if the business is able to make a profit in the next quarter.
+This in-depth review must be done by a forensic and professional accountant and can take several months or even a year, sometimes before this analysis is done.
+The compensation a business owner would receive will depend on the type of hurricane that occurred, and also it will be analyzed to see if the business can make a profit in the next quarter.
 All the confusion that results from being involved with the process would be alleviated with a professional attorney.
-Your claim should be done under the supervision of a lawyer in order to avoid your claim from being rejected because you did not understand the process.
+Your claim should be made under the supervision of a lawyer to avoid your claim from being rejected because you did not understand the process.

-Most insurers don’t really cover the loss of income in your claims.
-Even the National Flood Insurance program doesn’t cover the loss of income; they only cover structural damages that are up to $500,000 and also the same amount for the contents of the building that are destroyed.
-If you are a homeowner and your house or/and business has been damaged during the hurricane season, you will definitely need legal advice to make your claims.
+Most insurers don’t cover the loss of income in your claims.
+Even the National Flood Insurance Program doesn’t include the loss of income; they only cover structural damages that are up to $500,000 and also the same amount for the contents of the building that are destroyed.
+If you are a homeowner and your house or/and business has been damaged during the hurricane season, you will need legal advice to make your claims.
 You should contact us at Massey & Duffy for a free consultation on how to handle the insurance adjusters and claims appropriately.